 What Is A Logical Fallacy?

-A logical fallacy is something which is used commonly in a variety of ways on purpose such as in politics or in sales.
-However, when we are writing we might sometimes create a logical fallacy without realising it and it is important to be able to avoid this.
+A logical fallacy is something that is used commonly in a variety of ways on purpose such as in politics or in sales.
+However, when we are writing we might sometimes create a logical fallacy without realizing it and it is important to be able to avoid this.

 But we must first understand what a logical fallacy is.
-Logical fallacies are errors in reasoning or an assumption which is false.
-The logical fallacy will undermine the logic within an argument, they might be seen to appear as an irrelevant point or an argument which is not legitimate.
-They can be easily picked out as they don’t contain evidence which will support the claim being made.
+Logical fallacies are errors in reasoning or an assumption that is false.
+The logical fallacy will undermine the logic within an argument, they might be seen to appear as an irrelevant point or an argument that is not legitimate.
+They can be easily picked out as they don’t contain evidence that will support the claim being made.

 The logical fallacy does not simply come in one form, there are many different types of logical fallacy and in order to be able to spot them, it is important that we understand the difference between each one.
 We are now going to take a look at the different types of logical fallacies and some examples to demonstrate their use.